Kitzukii/CC-Scripts/globalsync/ReadMe.md

 ---

+## Notes

+All computers must use the same channel (CHANNEL_MAIN = 1 by default).
+Works only with wired modems.
+Multiple clients supported simultaneously.

+---

 ## Installation
 1. Save `globalsync.lua` in the same directory as your scripts.
 2. Ensure all computers are connected via **wired modem**.